E-Reboul/sog/README.md

-Description of project :
+Description of excercice :

-This project is a first one im working in group.
+This little project is a first one im working in group.
 Whe are organized into teams of three, and specifications is :

 - Utilize Jira, Bitbucket and Confluence for planning